 Caveat: The purpose of this blog post is neither to proclaim myself as a grammarian nor to despise my countrymen who are still unfamiliar with the concoctions.
-It is to help our country regain its title as the best English-speaking nation in Asia (i.e., by sharing some of what I know as far as these concoctions are concerned).
+It is to help our country get its rightful place in all English Proficiency Tests (i.e., by sharing some of what I know as far as these concoctions are concerned).
 I am well aware that I still have a lot to learn in English.

-Filipino concoctions is the term I use to describe nonexistent English words (e.g., masteral, cope up, equipments, etc.) that have penetrated the walls of our English language usage, particularly the academe, ever since I can remember.
+Filipino concoctions is the term I use to describe nonexistent English words or phrases (e.g., masteral, cope up, equipments, and with regards to) that have penetrated the walls of our English language usage, particularly the academe, ever since I can remember.
 They are treated as official English words by most of us.
 Faculty members and university officials are no exception.
 For this reason, you can surely hear them spoken and written in the country–even in formal English.

-It is interesting to note that Philippines used to be the best English-speaking nation in Asia but based on what I recently read, Malaysia already is the country to beat.
-Malaysia topped the English Proficiency Test conducted by a US-based private business English training and testing institution, Education First, last 2011 as well as the language test conducted by the IDP Education Pty.
-Ltd. Philippines back in 2010.
-IDP Education Pty.
-Ltd. Philippines is an accredited group that administers the International English Language Testing System (IELTS) to Filipinos seeking to work and migrate abroad.
+It is interesting to note that Philippines is the country to beat when it comes to business English but not English Proficiency Tests where Singapore and India are on top.
+Singapore ranked third (with a score of 98) in the Educational Testing Service (ETS) ranking based on TOEFL (Test of English as a Foreign Language) scores for 2010.
+The Philippines ranked 35th out of 163 countries world wide.
+The only other Asian country to score higher than the Philippines was India (19th with a score of 92).
+Malaysia tied the Philippines for 35th place with a score of 88 (“What Asia Can Learn From Philippines About English Education“).
 Several factors could be attributed to this saddening news such as the government’s losing interest in educational programs, continuous proliferation of the Jejemon cyber language, apparent deteriorating quality of teachers teaching English, error-riddled English textbooks, decreasing English content in public primetime television, Department of Education’s bilingual program to promote the use of Tagalog, and our consuming passivity towards the usage of Filipino concoctions as official English words in the academe to name a few.
 The latter is what my wandering mind chose to weave into this post.

 She told me, in a condescending tone, that the foregoing question has no sense.
 According to her, it is an easy one because letters a and c are adjectives; therefore, a noun, Masteral Degree, is easily spotted.
 Now, tell me this is not a problem.